Universal simplicial complexes inspired by toric topology: Bhargava's generalized factorial function

 \end{proof}

-We remark that in this case there is another interpretation for ${i!}_S$ as the number of $(i-1)$-simplices of the Tits building $T(\F_p^i)$, that is, the number of unimodular sequences in $\mathbb{F}_p^i$ of length $i$, see~\cite[Definition~2.3]{MR586429}.
+We remark that in this case there is another interpretation of ${i!}_S$ as the number of $(i-1)$-simplices of a simplicial complex of ordered unimodular sequences in $\mathbb{F}_p^i$, that is, the number of unimodular sequences in $\mathbb{F}_p^i$ of length $i$.
+This complex is a special case of a simplicial complex described in~\cite[Definition~2.3]{MR586429}.